History of Greece: Peloponnesian War

 Map of the Delian League ("Athenian Empire or Alliance") in 431 BC, just prior to the Peloponnesian War.

 Those who signed the Peace of Nicias in 421 BC swore to uphold it for fifty years, but peace lasted only seven years.
 The second stage of the Peloponnesian War began in 415 BC when Athens embarked on the Sicilian Expedition in Magna Graecia to support its ally Segesta in Sicily against an attack by Syracuse (a Spartan ally also in Sicily) and conquer the island.
 Initially, Sparta was reluctant to help Syracuse, but Alcibiades, the Athenian general who had argued for the Sicilian Expedition, defected to the Spartan cause after being accused of grossly impious acts.
 Alcibiades convinced the Spartans that they could not allow Athens to subjugate Syracuse.
 The campaign ended in disaster for the Athenians.

 After the Athenian defeat in Sicily, Athens' Ionian possessions rebelled with the support of Sparta, as advised by Alcibiades.
 In 411 BC, an oligarchical revolt in Athens held out the chance for peace, but the Athenian navy, which remained committed to the democracy, refused to accept the change and continued fighting in Athens' name.
 The navy recalled Alcibiades, who had been forced to abandon the Spartan cause after reputedly seducing the wife of Agis II, a Spartan king, and made him its head.
 The oligarchy in Athens collapsed and Alcibiades reconquered what had been lost for Athens.

 In 407 BC, Alcibiades was replaced following a minor naval defeat at the Battle of Notium.
 The Spartan general Lysander, having fortified his city's naval power, began winning victory after victory.
 Athens won the Battle of Arginusae in 406 BC but was prevented by bad weather from rescuing many of its sailors, leading the city to execute or exile eight of its top naval commanders.
 Lysander followed with a crushing blow at the Battle of Aegospotami in 405 BC which almost destroyed the Athenian fleet.

+Spartan hegemony

-Athens surrendered one year later, ending the Peloponnesian War and beginning a brief of period of Spartan hegemony in Greece.
+Athens surrendered one year later, ending the Peloponnesian War and beginning a brief period of Spartan hegemony in Greece.

 The war left devastation in its wake.
 Discontent with Spartan hegemony from both Athenian and former Spartan allies led to the Corinthian War of 395–387 BC.
 Backed by the Achaemenid Persian Empire, Athens, Thebes, Corinth, and Argos significantly weakened Spartan military power, though unsuccessful in ending Spartan dominance.
 The war concluded with the Treaty of Antalcidas in 387 BC, in which Sparta was forced to cede Ionia and Cyprus to the Persian Empire.

+Theban hegemony

 The Corinthian War and its aftermath further sowed the seeds of discontent in Spartan Greece, inducing the Thebans to attack once more.
 Their general, Epaminondas, crushed Sparta at the Battle of Leuctra in 371 BC, inaugurating a period of Theban dominance in Greece.